 In early 2004 I moved from Tokyo to Georgia.

-In 1977, on my first excursion outside the Japanese islands, I felt deep, inexplicable nostalgia in the Deep South.
-While resting under a big oak, chatting with people in black neighborhoods, in almost any situation, I would catch myself in amazement: this is really my first time here.
+In 1977, walking around the town in Georgia, I felt deep, inexplicable nostalgia in the Deep South.
+While resting under a big oak, chatting with people in black neighborhoods, in almost any situation, I would catch myself in amazement: This is really my first time here.

 And in 2008, a most gratifying thing occurred for this country.
 Hearing serious black voices on the radio, savoring Obama’s victory, my tears welled up.
 An African-American had become president.

-Taking photos and interacting with African Americans in 1977, I felt I shared a physical energy, enjoyed the warmth and glow of faces I saw along the streets, more so than now.
-I feel I sensed more hope, more possibility than now.
+Taking photos and interacting with African Americans in 1977, I felt I shared a physical energy, and I enjoyed the warmth and glow of faces I saw along the streets, more so than now.
+I felt more a sense of hope and possibility, comparing then and now.

 A photo document can tell what kind of world we once lived in.
 Looking at these photos after another ten years, I am sure one would see an even larger story, a broader truth.
-I hope and believe these “Soul South” images will carry such precious significance forward for people in the future.
+I hope these “Soul South” images may carry such precious significance forward to people in the future.
+I believe they will.